hernanqs/chinese-hqs/README.md

 ## How to use this site

-You can go to [https://github.com/hernanqs/chinese-hqs](https://github.com/hernanqs/chinese-hqs), click the green "Clone or download" button on the right and click "Download as ZIP".
+You can go to [https://github.com/hernanqs/chinese-hqs](https://github.com/hernanqs/chinese-hqs), click the green “Clone or download” button on the right and click “Download as ZIP”.
 Then go to your Downloads folder and unzip the file.
 Open the unzipped folder and click the file named index.html, it will open the site in your default browser and you can bookmark it as any normal webpage, but it will be in your computer, so it will be faster and you can use it offline.

 Two important notes: